CanniJr/ruby-project-alt-guidelines-nyc01-seng-ft-080320/README.md

 1. Point of this application is to show a list of cats from the movie chosen by user.
     - A user can login
     - Given a selection of movies that has cats in them
-    - receive a list of cats associated with the movie
+    - receive a list of cats associated with the movie (currently stuck in trying to get method working)

 2. Database is 100% hard-coded from the Studio Ghibli API https://ghibliapi.herokuapp.com/